Contributors Dropdown icon

 First, you must learn about your company’s overall objectives and the direction your management is considering to achieve them.

 Next, figure out the current and future priorities the marketing team plans to focus on.
 What is the marketing strategy for the next months and years?
+What are the marketing goals?
 Ensure that you gather a holistic picture, including any support the other teams may need from marketing pursuits.

-Once you have this information, align on the degree to which you need to support the different priorities you’ve noted with digital marketing.
-Doing this will give you a good idea about how to balance your budgeting activity across the various one-off and ongoing digital pursuits.
+Once you have this information, align on the degree to which you need to support the different priorities you’ve noted with your marketing budget.
+Doing this will give you a good idea about how to balance your spending activity across the various one-off and ongoing marketing initiatives.

 An example: